duke-doki/StaticJinjaPlusDocker/README.md

 ## Important Note

-**<span style="color: red;">Do not attempt to manually build or run the Docker container.</span>** Use the `render.sh` script for all operations.
+⚠️ **Do not attempt to manually build or run the Docker container.** Use the `render.sh` script for all operations.
 Manual operations may not work as expected and could lead to issues.

 ## Prerequisites